dsyme/guido-learns-fsharp/README.md

 ![image](https://user-images.githubusercontent.com/7204669/126205803-a911b1cc-1e5b-4b4e-85df-56d7ea4f6c98.png)

+This should say "2nd Stop", likewise for "3rd stop" and so on.
 Your first task will be to fix this.

 ## Completing the tasks